Skip to main content

 • Single payment - Set the date for payment

-• Multi: in days - Set varies dates from different percentages on payment
+• Multi: in days - Set various dates from different percentages on payment

 'Accounts impacted' and 'Formula values used' tabs

-These two tabs enable you to see exactly what the impact of the prediction is going to be.
+These two tabs at the bottom of the prediction window enable you to see exactly what the impact of the prediction is going to be.

 Accounts impacted

 The Accounts impacted tab shows you all accounts that will see movements.
-This ranges from the initial P&L or Balance Sheet account the prediction is being created against, to the VAT/GST, bank, and accounts receivable/payable.
+This ranges from the initial P&L or Balance Sheet account created against the prediction to the VAT/GST/sales tax, bank, and accounts receivable/payable.

 Formula values used